 Jane Sasseen is an award-winning financial journalist with 30 years experience covering global business and economics from senior editorial posts in New York, Washington D.C. and Paris.
-A visiting professor in the Global Business Journalism program at Tsinghua University in Beijing in the fall of 2013, she became the founding executive director of the McGraw Center for Business Journalism at the City University of New York in January 2014.
+A visiting professor in the Global Business Journalism program at Tsinghua University in Beijing in the fall of 2013, she became the founding executive director of the McGraw Center for Business Journalism at the Newmark Graduate School of Journalism at the City University of New York in January 2014.

 Sasseen spent 15 years at BusinessWeek magazine, where she was senior editor for news, Washington bureau chief, and a national correspondent.
 She was also editor-in-chief of the politics and opinion channels of Yahoo News, the largest digital news site in the United States.
 Earlier in her career, Sasseen worked for nine years in Europe, writing for Newsweek, the Christian Science Monitor, the International Herald Tribune and others before joining London-based International Management magazine as Paris bureau chief.

 More recently, she has written for The New York Times, The Economist Group, McKinsey & Company and others, in addition to doing extensive work on digital media and the future of journalism for the The Pew Research Center’s annual State of the News Media report.
 Sasseen is the author of The Video Revolution, an analysis of how citizen-shot video is changing news coverage, for the Center for International Media Assistance, as well as A Clash of Cultures: Hate Speech, Taboos, Blasphemy, and the Role of the News Media.